EDUSSBR/eduWallet/README.md

 - Add/Edit/Delete Expenses
 - Add/Edit/Delete Revenues

-This app empowers users to gain insights into their spending habits and maintain a clear overview of their financial balance at all times.
+This app empowers users to gain insights into their spending habits and maintain a clear overview of their financial balance at all times

 ## Technologies
 The following tools and frameworks were used in the construction of the project:<br>